0x-s0M3n4th/0x-s0M3n4th.github.io/content/Blogs/Blog_1.md

 So, _let's start with what I was doing..._

 After completing `eJPT` certification and learning the basics as well as core concepts of `system administration`, I got my hands dirty on `CTF platforms` like `HTB`.
 I took a one-month subscription just to get the experience of it.
 But not gonna lie, it was not what I expected.
-First of all, playing `CTFs` on these platforms is very good for many people, and the platforms do a great job.
-But I didn't like its experience because I thought the normal boxes of the `HTB` platform would replicate real-world scenarios where, against hardened systems, normal scans easily fail.
-We can't even see a door except phishing/social engineering/hardcore OSINT for the initial access.
+First of all, playing `CTFs` on these platforms are very good for many people, and the platforms do a great job.
+But I didn't like the `CTFish` or more like `obviously vulnerable` experience.
+I thought the normal HTB boxes would replicate real-world scenarios—hardened systems where normal scans easily fail, and where initial access depends on phishing, social engineering, or hardcore OSINT rather than an obvious open port.
+That wasn't what I found.

-Later I realized that I could get this experience through `HTB pro boxes`, but I didn't have the money for it.
+Later I realized that I could get this experience through `HTB pro boxes`(not sure though), but I don't have the money for it.
 So I decided to make my own home lab.
 I took the `PNPT` course offered by `TCM Security`.
 It was hands-on, very good for beginners who want to learn how actual real-world pentest workflows work.
 After that, I expanded my lab.
 Let me give you an overview of what my lab includes:
 1. ATTACK-NET : kali linux
 2. PENTEST-NET : metasploitable2 linux, kioptrix, DEV, Black Pearl, UBUNTU-SERVER